-Does your Business need Cyber Security Coverage?
+Does your Business Need Cyber Insurance in Canada?

-What is Cyber Risk
+What is Cyber Insurance Coverage?

 The cost of putting the pieces together after a data breach can devastate any business, but particularly small businesses.
 As the owner, you may also be liable to customers and other businesses and have to pay restitution.
 Notification costs to clients and other companies, such as third-party vendors, can add to the expense.
 A standard business insurance policy doesn’t cover cyber risk traditionally.
 However, some policies offer cyber risk or cyber security coverage as an add-on.
 In other cases, a standalone cyber risk policy may be a better way to protect your business.

 In the event of a cyber attack, your business may be held liable for damages caused to customers or other networks and computers.
 Cyber liability coverage protects your business’s reputation and ensures you can fulfill your obligations to affected parties.
 Cyber insurance can provide coverage for the following:

 A cyber attack can result in the loss or compromise of critical business data, leading to disruptions in operations.
 Cyber insurance can cover the costs associated with data recovery and business interruption, allowing your business to minimize downtime and quickly get back on track.